top of page

 Simply put, we collect oyster shells from restaurants--which previously threw them away and then paid someone to take them to landfills--and put that important resource back into the water so they can help new oysters grow.

-• How does that work?
+• How does it work?

 • What benefits do oysters have?